-Figure 12.
+Figure 13.
 Start and Stop Ramps

 When a voltage rail is in its idle state, the DPWM and SRE outputs are disabled, and the differential voltage on the EAP/EAN pins are monitored by the controller.
 During idle the Vref DAC is adjusted to minimize the error voltage.
 If there is a pre-bias (that is, a non-zero voltage on the regulated output), then the device can begin the start ramp from that voltage with a minimum of disturbance.
 This is done by calculating the duty cycle that is required to match the measured voltage on the rail.
-Nominally this is calculated as Vout / Vin; however, to allow for losses and offsets in the system, PREBIAS_GAIN and PREBIAS_OFFSET can be used for fine tuning.
-If the pre-bias voltage on the output requires a smaller pulse width than the driver can deliver, as defined by the DRIVER_MIN_PULSE PMBus command, then the start ramp is delayed until the internal ramp reference voltage has increased to the point where the required duty cycle exceeds the specified minimum duty.
+Nominally this is calculated as Vout / Vin.
+If the pre-bias voltage on the output requires a smaller pulse width than the driver can deliver, as defined by the DRIVER\MIN\PULSE PMBus command, then the start ramp is delayed until the internal ramp reference voltage has increased to the point where the required duty cycle exceeds the specified minimum duty.

 Once a soft start/stop ramp has begun, the output is controlled by adjusting the Vref DAC at a fixed rate and allowing the digital compensator control engine to generate a duty cycle based on the error.
-The Vref DAC adjustments are made at a rate of 10 kHz and are based on the TON_RISE or TOFF_FALL PMBus configuration parameters.
+The Vref DAC adjustments are made at a rate of 10 kHz and are based on the TON\RISE or TOFF\FALL PMBus configuration parameters.

-Although the presence of a pre-bias voltage or a specified minimum DPWM pulse width affects the time when the DPWM and SRE signals become active, the time from when the controller starts processing the turn-on command to the time when it reaches regulation is TON_DELAY plus TON_RISE, regardless of the pre-bias or minimum duty cycle.
+Although the presence of a pre-bias voltage or a specified minimum DPWM pulse width affects the time when the DPWM and SRE signals become active, the time from when the controller starts processing the turn-on command to the time when it reaches regulation is TON\DELAY plus TON\RISE, regardless of the pre-bias or minimum duty cycle.

-During a normal ramp (i.e. no tracking, no current limiting events and no EADC saturation), the Vref slews at a pre-calculated rate based on the commanded output voltage and TON_RISE.
+During a normal ramp (i.e. no tracking, no current limiting events and no EADC saturation), the set point slews at a pre-calculated rate based on the commanded output voltage and TON\RISE.
 Under closed loop control, the compensator follows this ramp up to the regulation point.

 Because the EADC in the controller has a limited range, it may saturate due to a large transient during a start/stop ramp.
-If this occurs, the controller overrides the calculated Vref ramp value, and adjusts the Vref DAC in the direction to minimize the error.
+If this occurs, the controller overrides the calculated set point ramp value, and adjusts the Vref DAC in the direction to minimize the error.
 It continues to step the Vref DAC in this direction until the EADC comes out of saturation.
-Once it is out of saturation, the start ramp continues, but from this new Vref voltage; and therefore, has an impact on the ramp time.
+Once it is out of saturation, the start ramp continues, but from this new set point voltage; and therefore, has an impact on the ramp time.